Prognosis of joint replacement surgeries of hip and knee in Germany - is a tsunami coming?

 Lifestyle factors

-- Obesity: Excess weight is a significant risk factor for the development of osteoarthritis.
+- Obesity: Overweight is a strong risk factor for the development of osteoarthritis.

-- Sports activities: An active lifestyle is healthy, but excessive stress can damage the joints.
+- Physical activities: An active lifestyle is healthy, but excessive strain can damage the joints.

 Medical progress